top of page

 • Vulnerability?
 When you’re exhausted and emotionally raw, opening up to someone new can feel like one more thing to manage.

-There’s also the invisible weight many mothers carry; the pressure to seem like they’ve got it all together.
-That pressure can make it hard to admit when you’re lonely or craving a deeper connection.
+There’s also the invisible weight many mothers carry: the pressure to seem like they’ve got it all together.
+This pressure can make it hard to admit when you’re lonely or craving a deeper connection.

 The Loneliness of Motherhood (Even When You’re Never Alone)